 The project establishes links to the research platforms in the fields of emergency response (NERIS), low-dose effects (MELODI) and dosimetry (EURADOS), thus also supporting the integration of various disciplines of radiation protection research.

-Based on the requirements of the new European Basic Safety Standards the focus is set on reducing uncertainties in dose and risk assessments.
+Based on the requirements of the new European Basic Safety Standards the TERRITORIES-focus is set on reducing uncertainties in dose and risk assessments.
 Taking into account lessons learnt by the Fukushima accident and input of all stakeholders a decision-making process guideline is to be developed ensuring and updating the protection humans and wildlife.

 BfS expertise will help quantifying variability and reducing uncertainties in exposure assessments by optimizing the characterization of exposure scenarios, the use of monitoring data, and model selection.

 The three projects STAR, COMET and TERRITORIES provide the basis for sustainable networking in international research on radioecology and further developing the European Radioecology Alliance as an international research platform.

 ALMERAshow / hide